 As mentioned, the wooden platform and staircase will guide your hike and monkey-spotting experience, but if you’re looking for a little more adventure and want to avoid the human crowd factor you can take the trails found all around the nature park.
 However, given that you’re unfamiliar with the area it is best to use a local guide.
 In addition to knowing the trail maps like the back of their hand, they also know what do to (and what not to do) when it comes to interacting with the frisky Formosan rock macaque.
 Some of our more experienced guides will be able to provide more insightful information on the species and can even interpret the primates’ communications and actions.
 Your guide will also be there to take photos while you and your party safely pose with the prized primates, and will make sure you make it back down the mountain in time to enjoy some of the area’s other activities and attractions.

-Download the app today and connect to a local guide for your monkey see, and do, adventure.
+Book the tour today and connect to a local guide for your monkey see, and do, adventure.